-The GMCTE is offers a short professional development program to support new faculty, sessional instructors, post-doctoral fellows, and graduate student teachers on February 17-19.
+The GMCTE is offers a short professional development program to support new faculty, sessional instructors, post-doctoral fellows, and graduate student teachers.
 The 3-day workshop is implemented internationally, and is known as the “Instructional Skills Workshop.”
 Your participation in the interactive workshop will facilitate:

 - familiarization with essential teaching theory and practices